EricGuo5513/HumanML3D/README.md

 ./train_val.txt         //List of names of training and validation data ./val.txt               //List of names of validation data
 ```
 HumanML3D data follows the SMPL skeleton structure with 22 joints.
-KIT-MLh have 21 skeletal joints.
+KIT-ML has 21 skeletal joints.
 Refer to paraUtils for detailed kinematic chains.

 The file named in "MXXXXXX.\*" (e.g., 'M000000.npy') is mirrored from file with correspinding name "XXXXXX.\*" (e.g., '000000.npy').
 Text files and motion files follow the same naming protocols, meaning texts in "./texts/XXXXXX.txt"(e.g., '000000.txt') exactly describe the human motions in "./new_joints(or new_joint_vecs)/XXXXXX.npy" (e.g., '000000.npy')